 In the entrepreneur role, managers adapt themselves, their subordinates, and their units to change.
 For years, Whole Foods Market, was the top-and only-organic grocery retailer.
 When traditional chains, such as Kroger and Walmart, began offering organic produce, meat, and packaged foods for cheaper prices, Whole Foods-sometimes called "Whole Paycheck" due to its high prices-became vulnerable and earnings plummeted.
 Co-CEO Walter Robb said, "All of a sudden . . . you can get the same stuff in many other places and you could get it cheaper."
 So the company cut prices, which, "Will tell customers what we are about: values and value," says founder and Co-CEO John Mackey.
 Whole Foods also launched its first national advertising campaign, started a customer loyalty program, and partnered with Instacart to deliver groceries to customers' homes in fifteen cities.
-Co-CEO Robb says that changes-and lower prices-will continue.56 demand immediate attention and action.
+Co-CEO Robb says that changes-and lower prices-will continue.55

+In the disturbance handler role, managers respond to pressures and problems so severe that they demand immediate attention and action.
 In December 2014, Brian Cornell, Target's new CEO, went on a solo tour of the company's Canadian retail stores.
 Target Canada, the company's first international expansion, had lost \$2 billion since starting in 2011.
 Cornell, CEO for just four months, wanted to see the struggling Canadian stores firsthand.
-On returning home, he reviewed Target Canada's sales numbers, and just a few weeks later, in January 2015, announced Target would spend \$600 million to liquidate all 133 Canadian stores, lay off 17,000 employees, and take a \$5.4 billion write down.
+On returning home, he reviewed Target Canada's sales numbers, and just a few weeks later, in January 2015, announced Target would spend \$600 million to liquidate all 133 Canadian stores, lay off 17,000 employees, and take a \$5.4 billion writedown.
 Cornell said, "Simply put, we were losing money every day," and could not, "find a realistic scenario that got Target Canada to profitability until at least 2021."
-57
+56